Pluggers by Rick McKee for December 19, 2022

 5. Missing large

-kgs almost 2 years ago
+kgs about 2 years ago

 Pluggers use the funny pages from the newspaper…